 What should I do if I think my child has special educational needs?

 Please talk to us.
 The first point of call is to talk to your child’s classteacher as they will have been regularly assessing your child and monitoring their progress.
-The classteacher may decide to direct you to their Special Educational Needs Coordinator (SENCo), Mary Twomey, for an appointment.
+The classteacher may decide to direct you to their Special Educational Needs Coordinator (SENCo), Rosina Kellman, for an appointment.